-Dracula: Prince Of Darkness (1966) is available now on Blu-ray.
+Dracula: Prince Of Darkness (1966) blu-ray is available now from Amazon.co.uk.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Dracula: Prince Of Darkness Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Dracula: Prince Of Darkness blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.